nehgov/ripeds/README.md

 and `ipeds_year()` come in any order in the pipe chain.
 Only `ipeds_select()` is required.

+This software package was developed by the Office of Data and Evaluation of the National Endowment for the Humanities.

 # Installation

     devtools::install_github("nehgov/ripeds")

 # Example

+    library(ripeds)

     ## perform data pull
     df <- ipeds_init() |>